yandex-load/volta/README.md

 Works with iPhone.
 Reads/parses system logs (`cfgutil`).
 If you want to use this module, you should install [Apple Configurator 2](https://itunes.apple.com/us/app/apple-configurator-2/id1037126344?mt=12) and use Mac.

-If you want to install apps on iPhone and control them you need to use `Apple's Instruments`.
+To install apps on iPhone and control them you need to use `Apple's Instruments`.

-Everithing else is like android class.
+Everithing else is the same as for android class.

 Sample usage:
 ```python